Expenses people don’t prepare for during retirement

 • Grandchildren’s education: Some retirees want to contribute to their grandchildren’s college funds, which can be a wonderful gift but can also drain retirement funds if not planned for carefully.

-How to prepare for these unexpected expenses
+How to prepare for these unexpected costs

 While these hidden costs may seem overwhelming, the good news is that with proper planning, you can avoid financial surprises.